 Hello!
 Tsh here, writer and founder of this online community.

 Perhaps you stumbled upon The Art of Simple because you googled something on the Internet (popular: “indoor activities for kids” and “how to wash your hair without shampoo”) or clicked on a pin via Pinterest.
-Or maybe you saw something interesting on Facebook and wondered what the heck it was all about—and now here you are.
+Or maybe you saw something interesting on Facebook and wondered what it was all about—and now here you are.

-Or you might have come here out of sheer work or parenting (or both) exhaustion, hoping to find a sliver of help from your perceived insanity.
-If this is you, oh, how I wish I could reach through this screen and give you a drink of your choice, a non-awkward hug (hey, we just met), and a tiny dose of what you might need.
+Or you might have come here out of sheer work or parenting (or both) exhaustion, hoping to find a sliver of help from your insanity.
+If this is you, oh, how I wish I could reach through this screen and give you a drink of your choice, a non-awkward side hug (hey, we just met), and a tiny dose of what you might need.
 A word of encouragement that simple living is worth it?
 A laugh?
 Assurance that the in-laws won’t overdo the Christmas gifts this year?
 I can possibly help you with the first two.